Elvington, North Yorkshire: Today

-Elvington was made a Conservation Area in 1990.
+Elvington was designated a conservation area in 1990.

 The Grey Horse Inn is a public house in the centre of the village.
 The village also has a church, shop, primary school, and sports field.
 A number of organised clubs and societies operate in the village, including drama, Scouts, various sewing groups, a youth group, a toddler group and playgroup.

 Elvington has one of the most unusual homes in Britain.
 In 2006, a derelict bowling alley was converted into a private home whilst still incorporating a 55 ft bowling lane.
-The original bowling alley was built in the 1950s for US troops stationed at RAF Elvington and it was a regular meeting place for members of Strategic Air Command.
+The original bowling alley was built in the 1950s for US troops stationed at RAF Elvington and was a regular meeting place for members of Strategic Air Command.

-Elvington is also home to the turf growers Rolawn who are one of Europe's largest companies of its kind.
+Elvington is home to the turf growers Rolawn, one of Europe's largest companies of its kind.

-The Murder of Chen Cai Guan
+Murder of Chen Cai Guan

 In January 2009, Chinese national Chen Cai Guan was tortured and beaten to death in a warehouse on the Elvington Industrial Estate.
-The two men responsible for the murder, Huang Bao Lung, and Zhang Zhouli both admitted links to the 14K Triads, a Hong Kong based criminal gang.
+The men responsible for the murder, Huang Bao Lung, and Zhang Zhouli admitted links to the 14K Triad, a Hong Kong based criminal gang.
 Huang and Zhang rented the warehouse as part of a nationwide cannabis factory operation, using a food storage business as a front.

 In March 2009, the body of Mr Chen was found by fishermen at a canal in the village of Burn, just south of Selby.
-When the North Yorkshire Police raided the facility shortly after the murder took place, they seized 1,500 cannabis plants and arrested the suspects, also finding traces of the victim's blood that they had failed to cover up.

-In July, both Huang, from Fujian in China, and Zhang, from Dong Bei, were handed life sentences with minimum terms of 18 years and 16 years respectively after being convicted of Mr Chen's murder.
+When the North Yorkshire Police raided the facility shortly after the murder took place, they seized 1,500 cannabis plants and arrested the suspects and found traces of the victim's blood that they had failed to cover up.
+In July, Huang, from Fujian in China and Zhang, from Dong Bei, were handed life sentences with minimum terms of 18 years and 16 years respectively after being convicted of murder.

-Elvington Harriers Football
+Elvington Harriers

 Founded in 1999, Elvington Harriers Football Club is an FA Charter Standard Club.

-The football club has age group teams from the 'Saturday Morning Club' and Under-7's through to Under-15's.
-Each age group team plays in the club's traditional yellow shirts and blue shorts in the Selby District League.
+The club has age group teams from the 'Saturday Morning Club' and Under-7's through to Under-15's.
+Each age group team plays in the club's yellow shirts and blue shorts in the Selby District League.
 The home games for each age-group are played in Elvington at the Lower Derwent Sports & Social Club.
 The club is financed through player subscriptions and fund-raising activities.